alchemicjon/psq-texting-service/README.md

 This script will make sure you have all the gems you need, set up the databases and seed data, and then add your database password and forwarding url to `.env` so that it's available to the app.
 ```
 bin/setup
-# Enter your password and url when prompted
 ```

 ## Running the app